-This publication details the ENISA Management Board Decision MB/2015/7 on the ENISA Work Programme 2016 including multiannual planning at the time of printing and ENISA Management Board Decision MB/2015/14 on Financial Decision.
-The Management Board may amend this decision at any time.
+This publication details the ENISA Management Board Decision MB/2015/7 on the ENISA Work Programme 2016 including multi-annual planning and ENISA Management Board Decision MB/2015/14 on Financial Decision.
+This is consolidated version with the amendments adopted by the Management Board on 15 March 2016 (Decision No MB/2016/5).
+The Management Board may amend Work Programme 2016 at any time.

 This publication is intended for information purposes only.
 It must be accessible free of charge.
 Neither ENISA nor any person acting on its behalf is responsible for the use that might be made of the information contained in this publication.